Try Out Our NEW Disneyland Ticket Calculator!

 Isle of Java – Discovery Island | Snack & Drink Stand

 Need a caffeine fix or a breakfast snack to jumpstart your Animal Kingdom day?
 Pay a visit to the Isle of Java next to Flame Tree Barbecue.
-Handhelds include a Sausage, Egg, and Cheese Biscuit, a Tiger Tail Chocolate Twist, and a Double-Chocolate Butterscotch Banana Muffin.
+Handhelds include a Sausage, Egg, and Cheese Biscuit, a Tiger Tail Chocolate Twist, and a Churro with chocolate sauce.
 A variety of coffee drinks and other beverages, both alcoholic and non-alcoholic, are available.
-Kiddos will enjoy the Apple Punch with a gummy worm and a sugar lime rim, while adults will like the Island Cappuccino with white chocolate and spiced rum.
+Kiddos will enjoy the Macaw Specialty Beverage, a fruity fusion of lemonade, Fanta Cherry and Fanta Blue Raspberry, while adults will like the Island Cappuccino with white chocolate and spiced rum.

 Joffrey’s Coffee & Tea Company – Asia & Main Entrance | Snack & Drink Stand